shmulim/shmulim.github.io/_posts/2016-11-29-desktop_notifications_for_wordpress_events.markdown

 date:   2016-11-29 06:44:15 +0000
 ---

-In this article we take a look at how to create realtime Growl notifications for events that occur within WordPress.
+In this article we take a look at how to create realtime desktop notifications for events that occur within WordPress.

 ```
 <?php